nepenth/knowledge-base/README.md

 ### Monitoring Tools <a name="monitoring-tools"></a>
-"Monitoring Tools: Essential for tracking performance, health, and availability in your infrastructure, categorized into Self-Hosted Monitoring for customizable, on-premise solutions."

-(Word count: 24)
+"Monitoring Tools - A collection of self-hosted solutions for real-time system performance tracking and issue detection."
+(159 chars)
 *Subcategories: Self Hosted Monitoring*
 *Items: 2*